 Reasonable Adjustments: Blind and Vision Impaired

+Reasonable adjustments are an important strategy to support students with disability while studying or training.
 Adjustments are negotiated to meet the needs of the individual student; this is predominantly done through a Disability Practitioner within the institution the student attends.
-They commonly include the following.
+They can include a wide range of adjustments outlined below.

 Students who are blind or vision impaired may benefit from a range of inclusive teaching and assessment strategies.
 Some adjustments that are frequently used for students who are blind or vision impaired include: